[ Printer Friendly Version ] [ Report Abuse ]

 A face vaguely familiar to Madeline materialised from the small crowd now gathered near the counter.
-Even without his robes, her sinking heart knew with ridiculous conviction that he was one of the Gryffindors she'd stood before, drenched and muddy like a proper fool; a piece of Peeves' Art.
+Even without his robes, her sinking heart knew with ridiculous conviction that he was one of the Gryffindors she'd stood before earlier, drenched and muddy like a proper fool; a piece of Peeves' Art.
 Not that today was faring much better.
-She was a right mess, inside and out and the thought of more eyes made her cringe so throughly it could have been mistaken as a shiver.
+She was a right mess, inside and out and the thought of more eyes made her cringe so throughly it could have been mistaken to observers as a shiver.
 Elliot had seen her in far worse states, granted, and Frank's opinions were so unclear she didn't know what to think; no part of her was sure if either of these facts made sitting with them easier, or even more unbearable.
-It no longer mattered; the burly Gryffindor was loping towards their table with a mighty grin in tow and a drink in hand.
+Not an ounce of it mattered; the burly Gryffindor was loping towards their table with a mighty grin in tow and a drink in hand.

 "It's not a date," Alice exclaimed, echoing the Madeline's earlier protests as though she'd agreed vehemently with her all along.
-Two more burly students had joined the him now, slipping free of the crowd in time to hear her say as such.
-Whether she'd meant it as an invitation or not, it seemed it had acted well enough to those means.
+Two more large creatures had joined him now, slipping free of the crowd in time to hear her say as such.
+And whether she'd meant it as an invitation or not, it seemed it had acted well enough to those means.

 "Good to know we aren't interrupting anything then, eh."

 "No other tables left, mates.
 It's just started raining out."

 "Fucking rift-raft," Elliot grinned, shaking his head.
 They thudded one another's shoulders in greeting as they pulled up chairs, the first choosing to flip his for straddling; dropping it closer to Alice then space deemed nessecary, the blonde flicked him a smile, causing Madeline's stomach to drop in realisation.